-The views and wishes of both the parents and the child are taken into account at all stages.
+The views and wishes of both the parents and the child are central to this process and taken into account at all stages.
 Parents are kept informed at all times.

 Access to the curriculum

 All children experience the full range of curriculum opportunities.
 Teachers plan for differentiation within the classroom ensuring that all children gain access to the curriculum at their level.
 Wherever possible all children have access to extra-curricular activities.
 The four strands of action, as set out in the Code of Practice, are taken into account when planning provision for children with SEN. These strands are: